jagritisingh09/OIBSIP_WebDevelopment_Task1/README.md

 The landing page aims to showcase the brand, highlight featured products, and give visitors a clean first impression of the business.

 ## Files in this repository
-- `index.html` → Structure of the landing page
+- `ice cream.html` → Structure of the landing page
 - `style.css` → Styling for layout, colors, and responsiveness
 - `images/` → Contains all images used in the design (ice creams, background, etc.)
 - `README.md` → Project overview